tomRN/cake-api/README.md

 + Add serverless offline so we can test a locally running version.
 + run npm test-e2e-offline to watch the test fail, we are ready then for development on the endpoints to proceed...
 + Get the first endpoint test passing, then move on to the rest.
+Later...
++ Added in dynamodb local for easier local testing